Lakshmee-rajagopal/Airline-Passenger-Satisfaction-Analysis-Using-Machine-Learning/README.md

 Use GridSearchCV to optimize hyperparameters for all models.

 8) Selecting the Best Model:
-Identify the best-performing model based on testing accuracy and other evaluation metrics.
+Identify the best-performing model based on the weighted average of all evaluation metrics.
 Display the best model along with its evaluation metrics.

 9) Saving the Model: